CodingByGopal/React-MovieHolms/README.md

 ## Development And Optimizations

-MovieNuggets has been developed using React.js and Tailwind css.
-It have many features of morden UI example react top loading bar and react-loader-spinner , skeleton loading while fetching data from API , lazy image loading and so on.
-For providing smooth animations, skeleton loading and lazy image loading, Intersection observer Api has been used.
-Custom hooks and components has been created to keep code methodology 'DRY'.
-One of the most popular slider package "SWIPER.JS" has been used which provides amazing UI design.
-MovieNuggest is loaded with Image optimazation , data fetching optimization, intersection observer api features and so many other morden UI features.
-All components has been hand coded as no component library was used to deisgn componenets.
+MovieNuggets has been developed using React.js and Tailwind CSS.
+It has many features of modern UI example react top loading bar and react-loader-spinner, skeleton loading while fetching data from API, lazy image loading, and so on.
+For providing smooth animations, skeleton loading, and lazy image loading, Intersection observer API has been used.
+Custom hooks and components have been created to keep the code methodology 'DRY'.
+One of the most popular slider packages "SWIPER.JS" has been used which provides amazing UI design.
+MovieNuggest is loaded with Image optimization, data fetching optimization, intersection observer API features, and so many other modern UI features.
+All components have been hand coded as no component library was used to design components.

 ## Api